jackw01/liora/README.md

  > Modular and extensible Node.js discord-bot with lots of built-in functionality

 ## Is It a Bot or a Framework?
 Liora can be used as a standalone bot with all of the commands in its built-in modules.
-It can also be used as a framework for fast and easy development of custom bot functionality with Node.js.
+It can also be used as a framework for developing custom Discord bot functionality in Javascript without having to worry about dynamic module loading, handling commands, or parsing user/role/channel mentions in messages.

 ## User Guide
 This guide assumes that you have created an application for your bot at https://discordapp.com/developers/applications/ and obtained a bot token, and added the bot to your server(s).
 There are many good guides out there already.